Race Cost: 4 Person Team: $600 / 8 Person Team: $1200

 Fundraising awards will be awarded after the fundraising period ends.

-All participants must be a minimum of 14 years old at time of race.
-Participants that are under the age of 16 must be accompanied by an adult at all times.
+All participants must be a minimum of 18 years old at time of race.
+There are no exceptions.

 Do not underestimate the difficulty of what you are about to attempt.
 The race is always hotter, longer, harder and more challenging than you can image or remember.
 Please prepare mentally, physically and logistically for what is about to happen.